SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectorHelp/Connector_help_pages.md

 ### 'Notes' section

-If you want to add notes about the connector that do not fit under any of the other sections, add a **Notes** section for this.
+If you want to add information about the connector that does not fit under any of the other sections, add a **Notes** section for this.
 This section can also have subsections if it contains a lot of information.

 If you do not need a Notes section, leave it out.